fahadmahmud81/nex_event_app/README.md

 # Features

 General Panel:
-Students: Stay up to date with university and nationwide events based on your preferences.
+* Students: Stay up to date with university and nationwide events based on your preferences.
-Sponsors: Find events to sponsor based on categories and your focus.
+* Sponsors: Find events to sponsor based on categories and your focus.
-General Users: Explore and stay informed about various events happening around Bangladesh.
+* General Users: Explore and stay informed about various events happening around Bangladesh.

 Club Admin Panel:
-Manage club events, post updates, and view sponsor and organization details with ease.
+* Manage club events, post updates, and view sponsor and organization details with ease.

 Super Admin Panel:
--Nationwide control for managing club organizers and ensuring smooth operations of events across institutions.
+- Nationwide control for managing club organizers and ensuring smooth operations of events across institutions.

 # User Registration Process

 General Users:
--Provide your name, university, email, field of study, and other preferences.
+- Provide your name, university, email, field of study, and other preferences.
--Verify your email with (Firebase email verification) for login completion.
+- Verify your email with (Firebase email verification) for login completion.

 Club Admins:
--Submit authentic details for club registration, including proof, official emails, and authority verification.
+- Submit authentic details for club registration, including proof, official emails, and authority verification.
--Get access to the Admin Panel post-verification.
+- Get access to the Admin Panel post-verification.

 # Screenshots of all panels